rikedyp/documentation/language-reference-guide/docs/system-functions/shell.md

 ### Direct Execution

 When `Y` is a vector of character vectors or an enclosed character vector, the first element of the array is treated as a program name, and the rest as individual arguments.
 The program is executed directly, without invoking the system's shell first.
 The program name can be an absolute path, a relative path, or the name of an executable in the current search path (operating-system specific).
 When the program is specified as a relative path, the name is resolved relative to the working directory, which can be set with the [`WorkingDir`](#workingdir) variant.

+In general, if the command does not depend on any shell features, both formats of `Y` can be used, but using direct execution should be preferred as it has lower overhead.

 ## Return Value